nicpenning/Elasti-daddy/Blog Posts/Blog Post #5. Creating a new custom integration (package).md

 Since `@timestamp` is already included by default in the `base-fields.yml`, then we just need to create the `fields.yml` with the following text:

 ```
-- name: 'Amount (ml/cc)'
+- name: 'Amount'
   type: long
-  description: The volume of substance contained.
+  description: The volume of substance contained in ml/cc.
 - name: 'Count'
   type: long
   description: The total number of items.